bboxy/bitfire/readme.txt

 other files
 -----------

-reset_drive.asm and request_disc.asm contain functions that can be linked in statically by including them when needed.
+request_disc.asm contains functions that can be linked in statically by including them when needed.
 All important labels are exported when creating the loader bianries via make.
 So no need to take care about them.

 Just add for e.g. a !src "request_disc.asm" to include the turn disc function to your code.